MSMetzger/ThreadSketch/README.md

 That's it.
 One simple line of code that you can paste at the top of your code.

 ## 2. Use Thread2Sketch instead of Thread
-_threadSketch_ is based on the concurrent programing concept of constructing [Threads](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) from [Runnables](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html).
+_threadSketch_ is based on the concurrent programming concept of constructing [Threads](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) from [Runnables](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html).

 Instead of using the [Thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) class, simply use the _Thread2Sketch_ class.
-This class overloads all methods from [Thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html), so that you can use it in the exact same way.
+This class overloads all methods from [Thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) so that you can use it in the exact same way.

 ##### plain Java: